 In this section, we present DRL approach based on the proposed spatial planning method.
+It considers that the value function f related to each point x.
 The spatial planner seeks to obtain the trajectory T^ that based on visibility motion primitives set as part of the planned trajectory, which takes into account exact 3D visible volumes analysis clustering in urban environments, based on optimizing value function f along T.

-The generated trajectories are then represented by a set of discrete configuration points $T = \{x_1, x_2, \dots, x_N\}$.
+The generated trajectories are then represented by a set of discrete configuration points:

+$$T = \{x_1, x_2, \cdots, x_N\} \tag{1}$$

 Without loss of generality, we can assume that the value function for each point can be expressed as a linear combination of a set of sub-value functions, that will be called features $c(x) = \sum c_j f_j(x)$.
 The cost of path T is then the sum of the cost for all points in the path.
 Particularly, in the Velocity Obstacles as will be presented later on, the value is the sum of the sub-values of moving between pairs of states in the path:

 Based on number of demonstration trajectories D, D = $\{\zeta_1, \zeta_2, \dots, \zeta_D\}$, by using DRL, weights ω can be set for learning from demonstrations and setting similar planning behavior.
-As was shown by [23][24], this similarity is achieved when the expected value of the features for the trajectories generated by the planner is the same as the expected value of the features for the given demonstrated trajectories:
+As was shown by [23,24], this similarity is achieved when the expected value of the features for the trajectories generated by the planner is the same as the expected value of the features for the given demonstrated trajectories: